zydou/arti/doc/dev/notes/state-management-cli.md

-       help           Print this message or the help of the given subcommand(s) generate-key   Generate a key in one of the configured key stores remove-key     Remove a key from one of the configured key stores
+       help           Print this message or the help of the given subcommand(s) generate-key   Generate a key in one of the configured key stores remove-key     Remove a key from one of the configured key stores export-key     Export a client private key, for use on a different host import-key     Import a client private key
 ```

 ### `arti-hsc-generate-key`